Help!

 Punctuality in all its GLORY!

-But here’s a higher concept about punctuality that my father in the faith introduced me to a while ago, during a group setting.
+But here’s a higher concept about punctuality that a father in the faith introduced me to, some while ago, during a group meeting.
 And as I am writing this, I had to go back to my notes in order to share parts of that teaching.
 He said that punctuality is not only about being on time for meetings and schedules, but it is also to diligently yield the fruit God expects us to yield during a specific season in our lives, before it changes.

 He said that we may be punctual for men and women, showing up on time everywhere, and not be punctual for God for the season He sees us in.
 He added that when we waste our time, we waste opportunities to accomplish what God wanted us to accomplish during our life, because God has a project for every person on Earth and provides a specific length of time for that: our lifetime.

 Glorifying God is actually to accomplish all He sent you on Earth to do (John 17:4).
-Others think that we ought to deliver all the packages of gifts and sets of talents God had put in us to serve the generation we’re in, before our time is up, and that we go back to Him.
+Others think that we ought to deliver all the packages of gifts and sets of talents God had put in us to serve the generation we’re in, before our time is up, before we go back to Him (and report).

 Lord, help us⏳